Logo

 • Testicular biopsy where a needle and microscope are used to see the network of tubes in the testicles

-• Semen analysis where a sample of man’s semen is checked in a lab and seen for abnormalities or presence of any antibodies
+• Semen analysis is where a sample of a man’s semen is checked in a lab and seen for abnormalities or the presence of any antibodies

 • Ultrasound scans for taking pictures of reproductive organs like the prostate gland